oscarcs/klein/DESIGN.md

 copy(src, dest)
 shell('ls ' + src)

 # This is a custom method.
+# This can be called as a task from the command line.
 doWork(x, y) {
     copy(x + '/src', y)
 }